 One easy indicator that you travel with the correct speed is always keeping the arc in the front 1/3 of the puddle.

-The joint design for uphill welding is similar to the flat position.
-But try to make joints with accurate fit-up to make welding easier.
+The joint design for uphill is similar to the flat position.
+But try to make joints with accurate fit-up to make things easier.

-Then leave a root gap 1/3 the metal thickness up to a 1/8″.
+Then leave a root gap 1/3 the metal thickness, but no more than 1/8″.
 Leave a root face (or land) half the root gap.

 Now let’s see the basics of how to MIG weld vertical-up.